Camden 78 Exceptional

 What's it like Living in Camden?

-Located in the state of Maine, Camden is a smaller city with a population of 3,543 inhabitants.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (96% White).
-Given that fact, Camden could be considered less diverse than other cities.
+Located in the state of Maine, Camden is a small-sized city with a population of 3,675 people.
+According to the most recent Census, 96% of Camden residents are White, 1% Black and 0% Asian.
 In Camden, there seems to be a shift in population towards an older age group.
 The average age of the population is now 50, which is significantly higher than the nation’s average.
-If you are not a fan of long commutes, you will enjoy living in Camden.
-With an average one way commute time of only 20 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.
+If you prefer shorter commutes, living in Camden will be a delight.
+With an average one-way commute time of just 20 minutes, traveling to and from work is notably more convenient than the national average, which stands at 26 minutes.

 Best Places to Live in and Around Camden